patrickstowell/PHY129-Lectures-2024/Overview.md

 for help.
 During the session you can ask either myself or the graduate teaching assistants for help relating to the material covered in the lecture or in the problem class sheets.
-If you have a question outside of the session you can email us (a.ramadan@sheffield.ac.uk for Stream A, p.stowell@sheffield.ac.uk for Stream B) and we will aim to respond within 48 hours during the semester (not including weekends) or you can book a slot in my office hours so we can go over your problem in person.
+If you have a question outside of the session you can email us (p.stowell@sheffield.ac.uk for Stream A, a.ramadan@sheffield.ac.uk for Stream B) and we will aim to respond within 48 hours during the semester (not including weekends) or you can book a slot in my office hours so we can go over your problem in person.
 If you email during the winter holiday (late